cbcrg/tcoffee/docs/tcoffee_faq.rst

--a standard pdb installation using the all section of pdb.
+ - a standard pdb installation using the all section of pdb.
 In that case, you must set the variables to:

 ::